 Top 10 Cooperative Dungeon Crawler Board Games

-best dungeon crawler board games
+best dungeon crawler board games and card games

 I like dungeon crawlers a lot, but they seem to be the toughest ones for me to get my main group to play more than a few times.
 At least, that’s true of the bigger ones that have more rules and take longer to set up and break down.
-For example, I know that Folklore: The Affliction is a very good dungeon crawler, but I’ve only had a chance to play it a couple of times, so I’m not sure yet if it deserves a spot on this list.
+For example, I know Folklore: The Affliction is a very good dungeon crawler, but I’ve only had a chance to play it a couple of times, so I’m still not sure if it deserves a spot on this list.

 There are quite a few dungeon crawlers that I still need to play, so this page will be updated a bit more frequently than the other board game rankings on this site.